 As you guys saw last fall though, I’m thinking that we might be able to source our own wood slab thanks to K’s family property.
 Update: we wound up doing this, but with a neighbor’s cut tree!
 While the idea of learning how to create our own Alaskan chainsaw mill or find a portable mill to do it for us, that still requires drying-out time, which still means a lot of waiting.

 That leads me to door number three — at least, temporarily — coming up with another headboard idea to serve us well in the interim.
 For that, I’m thinking of carving up my own headboard using some of the angle grinder carving skills I picked up last year (I’m actually planning on a LOT of carving projects this year, but that’s for other posts entirely).
 I’m considering a faux live edge, a totally custom carving, or even plywood.
 The possibilities are pretty awesome, but the more I think about it, the more I think I may even create something I love too much to change.
 Which would be an awesome happy ending (and considerably cheaper).

 In addition to the headboard, I also need to wrap the still-exposed part of the bed platform in a finished wood of some kind to dress it up a bit (which you can see in the GIF assembly above).
-For the mockup, I chose walnut as it’s one of my favorite species, but I ultimately want to match the species or stain of the headboard, so that has to be finalized first.
+For the mockup, I chose walnut as it’s one of my favorite species, but I ultimately want to match the wood ot the headboard, so that has to be finalized first.
 There are so many beautiful kinds of wood that I’ve never worked with before, so a lot of them are on the table.
 To see the full mood board breakdown, check out this post.